mapeveri/django-musette/roadmap.rst

 Roadmap Django-Musette
 ======================

-**For version (0.1.7) complete the next issues:**

-1. Issue #4 "Add users online".
-2. Issue #17 "Add message private between users".
-3. If errors are found in the previous version.
-They will be arranged.

 **For version (0.1.8) complete the next issues:**

 1. Issue #3 "Support to colours configurable".
 And if possible, change the design for one more professional.
 Using the same framework (Bootstrap Material Design).
+2. Issue #17 "Add message private between users".
-2. If errors are found in the previous version.
+3. If errors are found in the previous version.
 They will be arranged.